Day 4: Semantic Chunking — When Meaning Decides Where to Split

 The recipe:

-4. When the similarity drops below a threshold → that's a topic shift → start a new chunk
+4. When the similarity drops below a threshold, that is a topic shift.
+Start a new chunk.

 No fixed sizes.
 No arbitrary overlap.
-The chunks end up whatever shape the meaning takes.
+Chunks end up whatever shape the meaning takes.

-sentence-transformers is a free, open-source library that runs embedding models on your laptop.
+sentence-transformers is a free open-source library that runs embedding models on our laptop.
 No API key.
 No per-token cost.

 from sentence_transformers import SentenceTransformer